amigavision/amigavision.github.io/best.md

 We are still waiting to see what both the SuperStation and MultiSystem teams will deliver on this front, but for now an emulation device will be your best bet.
 We will definitely update this article when either of those appear.

+**Disclosure:** None of the below links are affiliate links, we just think they are good products.

 ### Our Pick: Retroid Pocket 6 or Retroid Flip 2

-The Retroid Pocket 6 is a horizontal handheld that has a 16:9, 1080p OLED screen running at 120hz refresh rate.
+The [Retroid Pocket 6](https://www.goretroid.com/collections/retro-game-system/products/retroid-pocket-6-handheld) is a horizontal handheld that has a 16:9, 1080p OLED screen running at 120hz refresh rate.
 This means it is especially good for scaling Amiga games and 16:9 demoscene productions — of which there are quite a few!

+The Retroid Pocket 6 retails for about $220 for the SnapDragon variant — the one to get.

 ![Retroid Pocket 6](/images/retroid-pocket.jpg)